 The Lanterman Act (the law which defines services) outlines what the Regional Center and the Planning Team should do to address the needs of persons with developmental disabilities.
 For children under age 3, the California Early Intervention Services Act defines services.

 Needs and services are discussed by the Planning Team and are included on the Individual Program Plan (IPP) or, for children under age 3, the Individualized Family Service Plan (IFSP).
 The Regional Center may purchase services only when no other private or public funding source is available.
 Purchase of Service (POS) standards have been developed which are used in reviewing funding requests.

 The POS standards provide direction about the kinds of services that SDRC may purchase for people with developmental disabilities and their families.
 Each Regional Center develops its own Purchase of Service standards that are unique to the community they serve.
 These POS standards are approved by the Department of Developmental Services to assure conformance with the Lanterman Act.

-The service coordinator is the main point of contact at the Regional Center for the consumer and his/her family.
-The consumer, the consumer’s family and the SDRC service coordinator work together to discuss needs and to identify resources.
-Others may also be involved in these discussions, including Regional Center consultants, providers of services or others the consumer or parent ask to participate.
+The service coordinator is the main point of contact at the Regional Center for the client and his/her family.
+The client, the client’s family and the SDRC service coordinator work together to discuss needs and to identify resources.
+Others may also be involved in these discussions, including Regional Center consultants, providers of services or others the client or parent ask to participate.
 The service coordinator helps to set up meetings with the Planning Team to talk about the needs and to develop individualized plans.
 If there is a concern, you may contact the Program Manager, who supervises the service coordinator.